Lu Elliott: 1960s

 In June 1968, she appeared on the Joey Bishop Show.
 Along with Elliott, Johnny Mann and his Orchestra and The Collage appeared.
 Also in 1968, her With a Little Help from My Friends album was released on ABC Records.
-The album included the Lennon & McCartney composition "With a Little Help from My Friends", the Willie Cooper & Marshall Boxley composition "Our Love Will Last Forever" and the Frank Loesser composition "If I Were A Bell.Catalog of Copyright Entries: Third series 2036 It received a positive review in Billboard, with, on "If I Were a Bell", her voice being powerful, yet comfortable and her great choice of material commented on.
+The album included the Lennon & McCartney composition "With a Little Help from My Friends", the Willie Cooper & Marshall Boxley composition "Our Love Will Last Forever" and the Frank Loesser composition "If I Were A Bell.
+It received a positive review in Billboard, with, on "If I Were a Bell", her voice being powerful, yet comfortable and her great choice of material commented on.

 1970s

 December 1970 saw her with The Chicki Horn appearing at Jimmy and Wes Pemberton's 21 Club in The Virgin Islands.

 In March 1973, she and Al Hibbler sang at the funeral of Key Club owner Walter C. Dawkins, who was believed to have committed suicide in his club by shooting himself.

 In 1975, following the completion of a two week at the Holiday House in Pittsburgh she was hospitalized as a result of severe anemia.
 She spent a month in Columbus Hospital, Newark.
 A benefit event was held for her at the Key Club, where she was one of the favorites.
 Even though she was out of hospital, she was unable to attend the event as she was still recovering and had been advised by her doctor to refrain from show business for a while.
 Some of the people who turned up for the event were singers Lenny Welch and Gilbert Nelsonn.
 The Sam Williams Express was there too.
 Others that attended were her singer sister Billie Lee, her husband Horace Sims, fashion designer Freddie Roach and photographer Irving Overby.
 By the later part of the mid-1970s she was appearing at the Club Daiquiri in St. Thomas with the Sam Williams Express, a group she had teamed up with some years before.
 Returning to the band after her illness, they changed the name of the band to the Sam Williams-Lu Elliott Experience.
 In addition to updated jazz tunes, they were covering rock and soul material that included covers of songs by Al Green and Barry White.
 By popular demand they were to appear again in February 1976.